 Hindsight: A blessing and a curse.
-Here are 18 things I wish I had know before starting an international adoption.
+Here are 18 things I wish I had known before starting an international adoption.

 - That you will need a cart full of faith.
 Make sure you are healthy, physically, spiritually, and mentally.